Join the IBEW electrician apprenticeship and you will learn through

 How to Join the IBEW Electrician Apprenticeship

 First things first.
-Before you consider joining the IBEW Electrician Apprenticeship, you want to make sure you meet their general requirements.
+Before you consider joining the IBEW electrician apprenticeship, make sure you meet the general requirements.

 1. Do I meet IBEW’s Basic Requirements?

-- Applicants must be 17 years of age to receive an application, but minimum of 18 years of age at time of selection and indenture.
+- Applicant must be 17 years old, but 18 years old at the time of selection and indenture.

-The 4 programs within the IBEW Electrician Apprenticeship have a common curriculum, but each requires unique skills and knowledge as well.
-Therefore, each specialty has it's own apprenticeship program.
+The 4 programs offered by IBEW have a common curriculum but each requires unique skills and knowledge.
+Therefore, each specialty has its own apprenticeship program.

-The application process may vary slightly from area to area.
-You will need to contact your local branch and follow their specific process.
-Generally you will
+Get started in your career with IBEW by filling out an application.
+The process may vary by area so contact your local branch and follow their specific process.
+Generally, you will:

-- Submit the required documentation mentioned in Step 1.
+- Submit required documentation mentioned in Step 1

 4. Take an Aptitude Test

 All applicants are required to take an aptitude test.
-It is meant to determine if you have the abilities needed to succeed in the electrical construction industry.
+It’s meant to determine if you have the ability to succeed in the electrical construction industry.

-The test will consist of basic algebra functions and reading comprehension.
-You will be given sample questions to take home with you after completing the application.
+The test consists of basic algebra functions and reading comprehension.
+You will be given sample questions to take home after completing the application.